Degree of Operating Leverage Calculator

 - Fixed costs are constant and independent of the level of sales.

-In case this explanation does not fulfill your curiosity about cost structures, you should consider checking out this article about contribution margin in which the authors explain these terms more deeply.
+If this explanation does not satisfy your curiosity about cost structures, you should consider checking out this article about contribution margin, in which the authors explain these terms more deeply.

 Back to the operating leverage definition: since it considers sales and EBIT, it is already taking into account the effects of the cost structure.